EbonCorvin/VR-Slideshow-Overlay/README.md

 - GPUtil
 - requests

-I assuem everyone who choose to run the scrpt by themselves already have the experience on Python programming.
-Please try not to ask me about running the script by themeselves.
+I assume everyone who choose to run the script by themselves already have the experience on Python programming.
+Please try not to ask me about running the script by themselves.

 ## Usage

-Explain how to use your application.
-Provide code examples or screenshots if applicable.
+If you downladed the built (exe) version, please run osc_start.exe to start the application.
+If you pulled the whole source code, please run osc_start.py in Python.

+A window will appear after you run the application.
+You can click on the "Start" button to start outputting text to VRChat immediately; Or click on the "Setting..." button for the "Setting Screen".

 ## Contributing

-To anyone who want to make any contribution to the project.Please feel free to push the plugin you write so that it could be included in the next update of the application.
+To anyone who want to make any contribution to the project.
+Please feel free to push the plugin you write so that it could be included in the next update of the application.
 Also, bug fixes and improvement are welcomed.

-If you found any bug or area of improvement when you're using the application, please open a issue ticket so that I could investigate and fix it as soon as possible.
+If you found any bug or area of improvement when you're using the application, please open an issue ticket so that I could investigate and fix it as soon as possible.

 ## License